Meet the Kentucky Derby horses running in the 2026 race

 Mike Smith has the most Derby mounts of any jockey in the race's history with 28, followed closely by Velazquez with 26.
 Smith will add to his count with So Happy, who got 15-1 morning-line odds.

 The bay colt won the Santa Anita Derby at Southern California's Santa Anita Park last month ahead of fellow Derby contenders Potente and Intrepido, who came in second and fourth, respectively.
-So Happy also finished third in the San Felipe Stakes at Santa Anita in March, behind the first-place Potente.
+So Happy also finished third in the San Felipe Stakes at Santa Anita in March, behind the first-place Potente and second-place Robusta.

 Smith was aboard Justify for all three races during his Triple Crown campaign in 2018.
 He also rode Giacomo to victory in the 2005 Derby.